smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 			<description> This is the max RPC Spec version the app service understands.
 This is important during the RPC passthrough functionality.
 If not included, it is assumed the max version of the module is acceptable. </description>
 		</param>
 		<param name="handledRPCs" type="Integer" array="true" mandatory="false">
 			<description> This field contains the Function IDs for the RPCs that this service intends to handle correctly.
 This means the service will provide meaningful responses.
-See FunctionID.</description>
+See FunctionID for enum equivalent values.
+This parameter is an integer to allow for new function IDs to be used by apps on older versions of SDL Core.</description>
 		</param>

 		<param name="mediaServiceManifest" type="MediaServiceManifest" mandatory="false"/>